mwarning/KadNode/openwrt/README.md

+# Building and Packaging KadNode on OpenWrt

-To inlcude KadNode into your OpenWrtLEDE image or to create an .ipk package (equivalent to Debians .deb files), you have to build an LEDE image.
+To inlcude KadNode into your [OpenWrt](https://openwrt.org)/[LEDE](https://lede-project.org) image or to create an .ipk package (equivalent to Debian Linux .deb files), you have to build a firmware image.
-These steps were tested using LEDE-17.01:
+These steps were tested using LEDE-17.04:

-For building LEDE on Debian, you need to install these packages:
+For building OpenWrt/LEDE on Debian Linux, you need to install these packages:
 ```
 apt-get install git subversion g++ libncurses5-dev gawk zlib1g-dev build-essential
 ```

-Now build LEDE:
+Now build OpenWrt/LEDE:
 ```
-git clone -b v17.01.1 git://git.lede-project.org/source.git
+git clone git://git.lede-project.org/source.git
 cd source

 ./scripts/feeds update -a
 ./scripts/feeds install -a

 git clone https://github.com/mwarning/KadNode.git
-cp -rf KadNode/lede/kadnode package/
+cp -rf KadNode/openwrt/kadnode package/
 rm -rf KadNode/

 make defconfig